juho/ft2-clone/README.md

 ## Changes from standalone version

-- General: Compiles as VST2/VST3/AU/LV2 plugin using JUCE framework.
+- General: Compiles as VST3/AU/LV2 plugin using JUCE framework.
 - General: Only XM, MOD and S3M modules are supported.
 - General: Some config settings do not make sense in a plugin, so they have been disabled.
-- General: Supports multiple outputs coming into the DAW.
 - Graphics: Uses OpenGL instead of SDL.
 - Disk op: WAV save option is removed (if you need to save a WAV, use the standalone version or render offline with your DAW).
 - Disk op: Rename and delete disk operation buttons are removed.
-- Config: Settings for DAW transport, BPM and position sync have been added.
-- Config: Reset config resets to factory defaults.
-Load and save config saves to user's home directory.
-Instances have their own config which can override any of the settings.

 ## License